Boudoir Prep Guide

 First, let’s back up a little bit… 24-48 hours before your session, I’ll be reaching out to you to confirm that we’re still “on”, discuss any last minute details, and answer any final questions that you may have for me!

-On the day of your session, I recommend that you plan on arriving 10 minutes early to account for any traffic issues, and to make sure you have time for any final prep that you may need to do before we start your session.
-If you’ve scheduled to have your hair/make up done at my studio, then this timeline may fluctuate slightly as we’ll get started as soon as your HMUA finishes up, and you are all ready to go!
+On the day of your session, I recommend that you plan on arriving 10 minutes early to account for any traffic issues, and to make sure you have time to unpack a bit and take some breaths before your make-up artist gets to work!

 When it’s time to start shooting, I will provide you with some posing directions, take a couple of shots to make sure the lighting/poses/angles all make you look amazing, and then we’ll get started!
 I’ll do my best to provide you with lots of feedback as we go.
 I’ll tell you were to look (you won’t always be looking at the camera!) and may even request some movements!
 So, be ready to flip your hair, play with your straps, and slip off your shoes!.

 Occasionally I will have clients back to back, so I can’t guarantee that I will be able to push the end time of your session if you are running late.
 And, much like college, I have a 10-minute rule… if your session was scheduled ten minutes ago and you haven’t arrived and I haven’t gotten any sort of update from you, I will assume that you’re not coming.
 Please feel free to call or text if you are running late!